HeIIoween/FLHook-And-88-Flak-m0tah/Main/trunk/Readme.txt

 -- Change: Removed 169 "duplicate" guns from the game.
 Most of these were the various Station and Weapons Platform guns, however Freelancer's default turrets were removed as well - they were only used on Freighters, and all normal guns/missiles in Flak function as turrets anyways (so, missiles on your Freighters if you want).
 -- Change: Transports, Trains, Lifters, Liners, etc. can only mount turrets of their class now.
 -- Addition: Ranged Sniper Turrets for the Very Heavy Fighters, in place of the old Capital Ship mount.
 Firing explosive-tipped rounds, these things are extremely accurate and deadly, picking off thrusters at 3000m without a sweat.
 You can still stick a normal turret on the mount if you'd prefer.
--- Addition: Three new Very Heavy Fighters; the Covenantor (Bretonia), Hydra (Kusari), and Harlequin (Rheinland) - all four houses now have VHFs.
+-- Addition: Three new Very Heavy Fighters; the Paladin (Bretonia), Hydra (Kusari), and Deimos (Rheinland) - all four houses now have VHFs.
 Like always, AI fly them and all that jazz.
 -- Misc: Dropped support of the Shipview patch, as all of the ships/stations have been fixed so that they no longer clog your screen at a base.
 -- Change: Ships now all sell in logical locations - meaning, Capital Ships, Transports, etc. are now all at ship-yards.
 If it seems logical for ships to be sold somewhere, chances are it is true that they are.
 -- Misc: Consolidated the High-LOD patch into a mod option.